-We are now taking applications for the 2013 cohort of the Master’s in Social Responsibility & Sustainable Communities.
-Our first cohort is graduating this summer, as our second cohort begins finishes their first year.
+We now take applications year-round for the Master’s in Social Responsibility & Sustainable Communities.
+Our first cohort graduated this summer, and our second and third cohorts are mid-year.
 Visit the official website for more: http://www.wku.edu/cohort/srsc

 Here’s our catalog description